Category Archives: The Modern Era (1227-1936)

 All about Julian of Norwich (1342-c.1416)

-Julian of Norwich is known to us almost exclusively through her book, The Revelations of Divine Love, which is widely acknowledged as one of the great classics on the spiritual life in Christ.
-She is thought to have been the first woman to write a book in English which has survived.
+Julian of Norwich is known to us almost exclusively through her book, Revelations of Divine Love, which is widely acknowledged as one of the great classics on the spiritual life in Christ.
+Many think she is the first woman to write a book in English which has survived.

 We do not know Julian’s actual name.
 Her name is taken from St. Julian’s Church in Norwich where she lived as an anchoress for most of her life.
 We know from the medieval literary work, The Book of Margery Kempe, that Julian was known as a spiritual counselor.
 People would come to her cell in Norwich to seek advice.
 Considering that, at the time, the citizens of Norwich suffered from plague and poverty, as well as a famine, she must have counseled a lot of people in pain.
 Yet, her writings are suffused with hope and trust in God’s goodness.

-Julian’s Revelations of Divine Love is based on a series of sixteen visions she received on the 8th of May 1373.
-Julian was lying on, what was thought at the time, to be her deathbed when suddenly she saw Christ bleeding in front of her.
+Julian’s Revelations of Divine Love is based on a series of sixteen visions she received on May 8, 1373.
+Julian laid on what she thought was her deathbed and suddenly she saw Christ bleeding in front of her.
 She received insight into his sufferings and his love for us.

 Julian’s message is one of hope and trust in God, whose compassionate love is always given to us.
-In this all-gracious God there can be no element of wrath.
+In this all-gracious God there is no element of wrath.
 The wrath —

 all that is contrary to peace and love — is in us and not in God.
 God’s saving work in Jesus of Nazareth and in the gift of God’s Spirit, is to slake our wrath in the power of his merciful and compassionate love.